The COVID-19 vaccination program will roll out in phases over 2021.

 Vaccines are one of the most effective ways to protect against communicable diseases, like COVID-19.

-COVID-19 vaccine information for people with a disability, including easy read resources.
+COVID-19 vaccine information for people with disability, including information on how to book at our Access and Sensory clinic.

 Visit the Australian Government Department of Health website for information about COVID-19 vaccines for Aboriginal and Torres Strait Islander people.